frolovlife/GamepadViewer-Skins/README.md

 > [!IMPORTANT]
 > GamepadViewer works with XInput controllers.
 Work with DirectInput controllers is not guaranteed.

+From time to time, I'll be tweaking existing skins and adding new ones.
+Please Star this project to avoid losing it.

 ## How to use with OBS Studio, StreamLabs etc.

 1. Choose the controller skin you want to display on your stream below.